unicef-polymer/etools-dropdown/README.md

     - Inherited from EsmmMixins.CommonFunctionality
     - Stop autofocus from paper-dialog

-* dynamicAlign: boolean = true
+* noDynamicAlign: boolean = false
     - Inherited from EsmmMixins.CommonFunctionality
-    - Makes the dropdown to show top or bottom where it will fit better
+    - By default, dropdown is shown top or bottom where it will fit better.
+This flag can disable this behavior.

 * enableNoneOption: boolean = false
     - Inherited from EsmmMixins.CommonFunctionality